By Jessi Walker

 Why is the Bill of Materials so important for a functioning value chain?

-The BoM originates directly from a designer’s feather with its own illustrations and notions about suggested features, materials, trims and colors.
+The BoM originates directly from a designer’s first brain storm, with its own illustrations and notions about suggested features, materials, trims and colors.
 All of these specifications need to be thoroughly transferred into a well-defined, detailed Bill of Materials by the product development and costing teams that allow designers to capture an accurate depiction of actual material demand.
 Product technicians then approve colors, patterns, body measurements, final fittings and quality assurance and prepare the hand-over for suppliers.

 The tiniest of errors can lead to significant interdepartmental problems and paralyze the operative value chain throughout the full development cycle.
 For instance, unproportionate estimates of the component quantity can cause inaccurate inventory, which will likely stall production.
 Additionally, an incorrect product costing can impact your ROI (Return on Investment) and strategic budgeting decisions, while mistakes in the BoM data input can peak in quality concerns and customer returns if they remain unnoticed throughout the full development process.